 With operations being such a high priority on the UCW, flawless running of engines and rolling stock is a must.
-Lee doesn’t use a cleaning car, nor does he like putting liquids – like Wahl oil – on his tracks, as he personally finds it seems to add to the formation of oily gunk.
-The best way he finds to keep his tracks clean is to run the trains more often.
-Occasionally, during dusty construction work, black crud on the wheels is unavoidable.
+Lee doesn’t use a cleaning car, nor does he like putting liquids such as Wahl oil on his tracks, as he finds that it seems to add to the formation of oily gunk.
+The best way he knows to keep his track clean is simply to run the trains more often.
+Occasionally, during dusty construction work, black grime on the wheels is unavoidable.
 Lee turns turns each car over and uses a Dremel abrasive wheel to clean each wheel independently.
 Otherwise, on rare occasions he’ll use WD-40 on a cloth to wipe down a problem area, but in most circumstances a Brite Boy track eraser keeps the tracks clean and the whole operation rolling smoothly.

 Here are other tips on how to clean model train wheels.